e-gov/TARA-GovSSO-Admin/README.md

 This will produce the war package for the webapp at `tara-admin-api/target/*.war` which can then be deployed to a standalone Tomcat web server.
 See further details [here](tara-admin-api/README.md)

-In addition, the executable jar file can be found at `tara-admin-import/target/client-utils.jar` which can be used to export/import OIDC clients from the command line.
+In addition, the executable jar file can be found at `tara-admin-import/target/client-utils.jar` which can be used to import OIDC clients from the command line.
 See further details [here](tara-admin-import/README.md)

 ## Building and Running in Docker